benmurden/nginx-pagespeed-buildpack/README.md

-# Heroku Buildpack: NGINX
+# Heroku Buildpack: NGINX with PageSpeed

-Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.
+Nginx-pagespeed-buildpack vendors NGINX compiled with PageSpeed inside a dyno and connects NGINX to an app server via UNIX domain sockets.

 ## Motivation